 Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Like other forms of body modification, piercings are a great way to express your individuality and style.
 It's just a little harder these days to find a truly unique piercing compared to past decades.

-If you want a new piercing that's a little more special than the typical ear, nose, lip, or navel rings, you might be a candidate for the septril nose piercing.
+If you want a new piercing that's a little more special than the typical ear, nose, lip, or navel rings, you might be a candidate for the Septril nose piercing.

 What is a Septril Piercing?

-The septril piercing (also known as the nose tip piercing) goes directly through the tip of the nose, perpendicular to a horizontal septum piercing.
-Septril piercings are not beginner-friendly, and they are only recommended for individuals with a fully healed septum piercing.
+The Septril piercing (also known as the nose tip piercing) goes directly through the tip of the nose, perpendicular to a horizontal Septum piercing.
+Septril piercings are not beginner-friendly, and they are only recommended for individuals with a fully healed Septum piercing.

+Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare